ChidiRnweke/blog/src/articles/scala3py4.md

 <tictactoe-game><tictactoe-game/>

-You can download the binaries for Linux in the project as well in the repository linked above.
+You can download the binaries for a terminal version on Linux in the project as well in the repository linked above.
+Let's dial up the complexity a notch after this simple project.
 ### Resume Driven Development: The buzzwords